nataliecardot/100-days-of-code/r2-log.md

 Placeholders prevent rules from being rendered to CSS on their own and only become active once they are extended anywhere an id or class could be extended.
 Placeholders are a nice way to consolidate rules that never actually get used on their own in the HTML.
 * You should extend rather than use mixins unless your mixin takes an argument, because extend output is cleaner.

+### R2D83

+**Today's Progress:** Continued freeCodeCamp exercises, working toward a Responsive Web Design Certification.

+**Notes:**
+* Pixels are not a good choice for font-size because if the user changes their browser's default font size, it won't change; ems and rems are therefore a better choice since they are relative to font size.
+* Reminder: An element's `em` is equal to the computed `font-size` of that element’s parent.
+* CSS variables are entities defined by CSS authors that contain specific values to be reused throughout a document.
+They are set using custom property notation (e.g., `--main-color: black;`) and are accessed using the `var()` function (e.g., `color: var(--main-color);`).
+When using your variable as a CSS property value, you can attach a fallback value that your browser will revert to if the given variable is invalid.
+Example: `background: var(--penguin-skin, black);` This will set background to black if your variable wasn't set or if the variable is misspelled.
+Note that IE some other older browsers don't support CSS variables.
+* If you want to support IE, provide a fallback when using CSS variables: Internet Explorer will ignore the background color because it does not support CSS variables.
+In that case, the browser will use whatever value it has for that property.
+If it can't find any other value set for that property, it will revert to the default value, which is typically not ideal.
+This means that if you do want to provide a browser fallback, it's as easy as providing another more widely supported value immediately before your declaration.
+That way an older browser will have something to fall back on, while a newer browser will just interpret whatever declaration comes later in the cascade.